Overview

 Polydicyclopentadiene (PDCPD) is a common thermoset comprised of a crosslinked network of polymer chains.
 Although the crosslinked network makes PDCPD a high impact resistance material, the inability to control the crosslinking limits the range of material properties.

-Therefore, we seek to understand how crosslinking density can be controlled.
-In this study, the effects of the composition and weight percent loading of linear PDCPD copolymers on the crosslinking density and material properties, such as Tg and mechanical properties, were characterized and evaluated.
+We investigated how crosslinking density can be controlled by studying the effects of the composition and weight percent loading of linear PDCPD copolymers on the crosslinking density and material properties, such as Tg and mechanical properties.
+This work gives insights on how to improve ductility and temperature stability of high-energy dissipating materials for ballistic performance.

 Presented at American Chemical Society Fall 2023 San Francisco SciMix Poster Session